 David Brandolph is the Pension Rights Center’s senior communications consultant.
 He writes and edits articles for publication, informs the media of important issues affecting pension plans and their members and helps policymakers get the information they need to make better decisions.
 Previously, he served as an award-winning editor and journalist for Bloomberg BNA, where he covered and reported on retirement plan issues to a national audience.
 He has a B.A. from the University of Pennsylvania and a J.D. from the George Washington University Law School.

-Raechel Parolisi is the Pension Rights Center’s Legal Director.
+Raechel Parolisi is the Pension Rights Center’s Legal Advisor.
 She has also been in private practice where she assisted family law attorneys divide retirement and employee benefits in divorces.
 Prior to opening her own firm, she worked in the retirement industry doing everything from performing benefit calculations to drafting plan documents and handling compliance issues.
 She earned her law degree from SMU Dedman School of Law and her LL.M. in Employee Benefits from UIC John Marshall Law School.

 Jane Smith, the Pension Rights Center’s policy analyst, conducts analyses of policies, proposals and studies and translates these into plain-English for the general public.
 Previously, Jane worked for the Labor Department’s Division of Technical Assistance of the Employee Benefits Security Administration (EBSA).
 Prior to working at the Labor Department, she was a volunteer research economist for the PRC.
 She is a graduate of the College of William & Mary and has a Master’s degree in Economics from George Mason University.